Jet characterization in Heavy Ion Collisions by QCD-Aware Graph Neural Networks: GraphRed model

 The number of connections a particle can have is restricted by the \textit{r} parameter which is a measure of distance between each particle in ($\eta$, $\phi$) plane.
 The mathematical expression is

-Each node consist of particle-level feature vector of energy ($E$), momentum vector ($p_{x}, p_{y}, p_{z}$), position ($x, y, z$) which qualitatively transforms the embedding into a topological space of seven dimensions where each node has a definite projection in each plane and edges are connections in this multi dimension space.
-These features and connections are the input to our GraphRed model that which predicts the type of each particle by evaluating the connections between nearby particles in a multi-dimensional hyperspace.
+Each node consists of the particle-level feature vector of energy ($E$), momentum vector ($p_{x}, p_{y}, p_{z}$), position ($x, y, z$), which qualitatively transforms the embedding into a topological space of seven dimensions where each node has a definite projection in each plane and edges are connections in this multi-dimension space.
+These features and connections are the input to our GraphRed model that predicts the type of each particle by evaluating the connections between nearby particles in a multi-dimensional hyperspace.
+Once the geometrical embedding is executed and an input graph is created, it is passed through the encoder network to encode it into a latent representation.